LangStream/documentation/about/what-is-langstream.md

 # What is LangStream?

 **LangStream** is a powerful framework for building and running Generative AI (Gen AI) applications.
-If you're a developer keen on leveraging the prowess of Large Language Models (LLMs) like GTP-4 or vector databases like Pinecone, all while maintaining the flexibility of stream processing, LangStream is your go-to solution.
+If you're a developer keen on leveraging the prowess of Large Language Models (LLMs) like GPT-4 or vector databases like Astra DB or Pinecone, all while maintaining the flexibility of stream processing, LangStream is your go-to solution.

 ## Why Choose LangStream?